-Every election is a great opportunity to bring pro-public education candidates into office who will collaborate with CEA and our Local Associations to improve learning conditions for our students and fight for the rights of education employees.
+Every election is a great opportunity to elect pro-public education candidates who will collaborate with CEA and our local associations to improve learning conditions for students and working conditions of educators.

-Elected officials, from school boards to the State House and the White House, make decisions that unmistakably affect public education.
+Elected officials, from school boards to the state Legislature to the White House, make decisions that affect public education.
 Through both policy and law, elected officials decide: